 How to File A Wrongful Death Claim

 1. Contact Wrongful Death Attorney

 If you think you may have a viable case, it is important that you contact an attorney who has experience in this area of the law.
 An experienced attorney will be able to walk you through the following steps and ensure that you have the best chance when seeking the compensation that you deserve.

 2. Open a Probate Estate

-Obviously, the deceased cannot file a lawsuit on their own behalf.
-Therefore, to be able to bring a claim, there needs to be an open probate estate.
+Because the deceased cannot file a lawsuit themselves, their estate must act on their behalf.
+To bring a wrongful death claim, the deceased’s probate estate needs to be open.

 3. Determine Whether You Are Eligible to File